 Day 8 - Global Leopard Project

 This morning you will enjoy a ‘normal’ game drive before returning to the lodge to relax during the heat of the day.
-This afternoon you are invited to learn about Erindi leopards through a photo & audio presentation explaining Erindi’s amazing Global Leopard Project, a registered foundation dedicated to the conservation of leopards through research and communication.
+This afternoon, subject to Erindi’s in house leopard expert, you may be invited to learn about Erindi leopards through a photo & audio presentation explaining Erindi’s amazing Global Leopard Project, a registered foundation dedicated to the conservation of leopards through research and communication.

-You will have the opportunity to join in the incredible conservation work they’re undertaking and head out to try and locate one of these magnificent creatures.
-You might find yourself checking capture traps and helping download data from GPS collars.
+Should the leopard expert be in house, you may have the opportunity to join in the incredible conservation work they’re undertaking and head out to try and locate one of these magnificent creatures.
+You may find yourself checking capture traps and helping download data from GPS collars.
 (B,L,D)

 Please note that activities may vary according to time of year/locations of animals and research being carried out.
 This is guideline only.